cjamcu/RTLSDR-Airband/README.md

 upload_pending_on_start = false;
 ```

-Failed uploads are retried after a positive `upload_retry_interval` number of seconds.
+`upload_retry_interval` must be greater than zero and defaults to 60 seconds.
+Failed uploads are retried after that interval.
 If `delete_after_upload` is set, successful uploads remove the local copy; otherwise the file name has `_uploaded` inserted before the extension so retries are skipped on subsequent runs.
 Uploads are initially attempted about one second after a file is closed to ensure the recording is fully written.
 Pending files can be scanned and enqueued on startup when `upload_pending_on_start` is set to `true`.

 ## Credits and thanks